aygalic/biosequence_encoding/README.md

 # Genetic Algorithm optimisation of Auto-Encoders

 This project provides a comprehensive pipeline for the analysis of genomic and transcriptomic data through custom PyTorch based tools.
-These tools are packaged as libraries for data processing, monitoring, visualization, as well as Python notebooks for in-depth analyses.
+These tools are packaged as libraries for data processing, monitoring, visualization.

 ## Intro

 This project enables the analysis of genetic/transcriptomic dataset.
+You can find the documentation [here](https://aygalic.github.io/biosequence_encoding/).

 ## Data Generation